 For more than 50 years, working metal into imagined shapes has been my fascination.
 All the sounds, the sparks, the flames, and the smells of metalworking were my inspiration to get started.
 Watching the molten puddle while I form a new weld is a hypnotic experience for me.
 A flame or arc around five or ten thousand degrees can’t help but grab your attention.

 Working with stainless steel, mild steel, and aluminum has given me an appreciation for their characteristics—some similar and some totally unique.

 Some of the shapes I create now are inspired by the various things I dreamed up when I was a youngster.
 I spent endless hours doodling with pencils and pens.
 I made shapes in the dirt in my back yard, or in the sand at the beach.
 Sometimes I would even carve shapes in watermelon, or in chunks of cheese, then draw them with paper and pencil before happily devouring them.
 Later on in school, I took drafting and drawing classes where I learned formal techniques in visualizing and drawing shapes.
 Most of my work today originates from imagined shapes I have created in my mind and in my sketchbook.

-All my work is TIG welded because of its quality and strength—it’s the best.
+All my work is TIG welded because of its quality and strength.
 Many artists teach themselves how to weld; I learned by taking many classes in high school and college.
 I’ve also worked as a welder and metal fabricator for many years.
 All these experiences have heightened my ability to shape and weld the forms I imagine.